Early History of the Way

 The Nazarenes settled near the Dan River, far north of Galilee, well out of the way of Jerusalem’s religious authority (see Nazarene Jesus).
 They arrived to establish towns named Nazara and Cochaba in what was then the Arabian Desert, south of Damascus, known as the Hauran.
 They also settled in Damascus itself.
 As the reader might remember, Saul carried letters of arrest to Damascus for the leaders of those who “belonged in the Way” (Acts 9.1, also 24.22).
 If Jerusalem is the heart of Orthodox Judaism, Damascus would qualify as the religious and spiritual center for those who followed the Way.

-A second scripture focuses on this scribal group as well.
+A second scripture also focuses on this scribal group.
 Matt.
 23.15 mentions that these scribes “compass sea and land to make one proselyte, and when he is made, ye make twofold more the child of hell than yourselves.”
 Pharisees and Sadducees were allowed to marry, as were all other groups.
 Only the Qumran group had sworn celibacy, and thus, they had to have ‘recruits’ to maintain their group numbers.
-Most notable of these children would be John the Baptist (see Dear John, Nazarite John), even though John later ascended into an extraordinary calling well above Qumran’s legalistic standards and viewpoints.
+Most notable among these children would be John the Baptist (see “Dear John; Nazarite John”), even though John later ascended to an extraordinary calling that exceeded Qumran’s legalistic standards and viewpoints.

 *From Robert Feathers, “The possibility that John the Baptist had an association with the Qumran-Essenes is for most modern and many early scholars much stronger than they would allow from Jesus.
 The enigmatic last verse of Luke (ch.
 1, regarding John living in the desert) makes little sense unless it is saying John the Baptist was, from his childhood, a member of the Qumran Community: the verse becomes clear, asserts l’abbe (Rene Laurentine), a French authority of the Church Counsel, when the testimony of Flavius Josephus is considered, when John says of the Qumran community that it was their custom to adopt children from others, at an age when their spirit is still malleable enough to easily accept instruction’ (Jewish Wars 2).”
 Robert Feather, The Secret Initiation of Jesus at Qumran, Watkins Publishing, London, first edition 2006, p.
 178. Recommended reference for those studying Qumran.

-The scribal authority compounded law upon law and left the spirit of God to wander endlessly through such laws and further commentaries.
+The Pharisees compounded law upon law and left the spirit of God to wander endlessly through such laws and further commentaries.
 Jesus took contention.
 They pay their tithes “…but omit the weightier matters of the law, judgment, mercy, and faith…” (Mt.
 23.23).
 Jesus preached that satisfaction cannot lie in such an unenlightened intellectual journey.
 A specific knowledge may abound within it, but the spirit is lacking.

 In the introduction to The Complete Dead Sea Scrolls in English, Geza Vermes writes,